Visiting Boston on a rainy day?

 Pi Alley - alternately called "Pie Alley" - contains a couple of small shops and eateries, including Viga, where you can get delicious Italian pizza and calzone.
 However, this small lane probably dates back to Colonial times.

-The "Pi/Pie Alley" names evolved toward the end of the 19th century and evoke a landscape no longer visible.
-At that time and into the early 20th century, so many newspaper printing shops lined this section of Washington Street that the area came to be called "Newspaper Row."
+The "Pi/Pie Alley" names evolved toward the end of the 19th century and describe a scene no longer visible.
+At that time, the many newspaper printing shops lining alley off Washington Street caused it to be called "Newspaper Row."

-In their haste to eat and drink, printers and typesetters sometimes spilled loose type or "pi" from their pockets.
-Over time, so much pi filled the alley that it began to be called "Pi Alley" - no doubt, a deliberate play on words due to all the pies.
+In their haste to eat and drink, printers and typesetters sometimes dropped loose type or "pi" from their pockets.
+Over time, so much pi filled the alley that it began to be called "Pi Alley" - a play on words.

-Keep walking up Washington Street, and you'll soon find several interesting small shops.
+Keep walking up Washington Street, and you'll soon find several interesting small shops on your right.

 At this point, you have a decision to make: you can either continue walking north along Washington Street for more two blocks and reach Faneuil Hall Marketplace, where you can easily spend the rest of your day shopping and dining - or you can turn around and walk back to the School Street intersection to continue this walk.